 Kiss' tender '70s ballad "Beth" plays and both Al and Ray sing along softly, into their beers.
 Antiquated, maudlin arena rock but with a tender universal sadness.
 Both Ray and Al's heads drop the moment the strings heavily kick in.
 Grown men, born of a certain age, about to weep on a bar.

 "It's a good New Year's Eve song," Al says, softly.

 Ray continues.
 He grew up on a 52-acre farm, is son to a Korean War vet, and he's half Italian, half Cherokee.
 "My dad's dad was full Cherokee."
 There's no genealogy on that side of his family, but stories are there.
 Ray's great grandfather could strike matches with a bullwhip.

-He's still got hillfolk friends, and moonshine at home to prove it.
+He's got hillfolk friends still, the moonshine at home to prove it.
 Talks to his mother regularly.
-He's married to the same woman all these years but shrugs like he drinks to forget that fact, like a living George Jones song.
+He's married to the same woman all these years but shrugs like a living George Jones song.
 He has two daughters, expects a granddaughter in July, and he talks of them with renewed authority and tenderness.
 And music too.
 Says the greatest music on earth came from shit towns in South Tennessee.
 He's right.

 On the TV above the bar, Britney Spears gyrates fake softcore and ersatz song on ABC's New Year's Rockin' Eve: "You're toxic and I love you," she goes.
 It's icy dreck as vain as 2017 politics.
 No one cares now.

 Eddie moves from behind the bar and closes the front door because the temperature is dropping, which did nothing to temper the eerie pall on Kolb Road.
 It's just after midnight.
 Feels like midnight from the inside out.
 Not one of us say anything about the new year, or the catastrophe of '17, or any of it.
 Time stops here.